Why this matters

 Idaho cottage food — your questions answered.

-Can I sell online and ship?
+Can I sell cottage food online and ship it in Idaho?

 Idaho cottage food laws: what is the short version?